wvalencia19/rubycourse/course1/ruby_on_rails.md

 * How did the hello action work?
 * First request -> second router -> controller <-> model <-> DB  controller -> view
 * All routes need be configurated on config/routes.rb
+* root 'courses#index' -> convert that route in the root for the page

 ```ruby
 #get 'greeter/hello' #greeter is controller, hello is action